Hawaii wants tourists. Tourists want Hawaii. But the rules are complicated.

 Hawaii essentially shut down its borders to travel in March by requiring a 14-day quarantine for anyone who flew in; officials told people not to come, and violators were arrested.

-After seven strict months, and several delays, the state reopened its doors in mid-October with a program that lets visitors bypass what is now a 10-day quarantine with a negative coronavirus test taken at least 72 hours before they depart.
+After seven strict months, and several delays, the state reopened its doors in mid-October with a program that lets visitors bypass what is now a 10-day quarantine with a negative coronavirus test taken within 72 hours of departure.
 Those tests have to be done by state-approved partners to count for the “Safe Travels” program.

 [Hawaii is open to tourists.
 Here’s what locals want you to know before you go.]